hadwi537/UniGuideOnline/lambda/README.md

 and the execution role be `LabRole` ensure that the LabRole has the `Simple microservice permissions` in order to grant the lambda function permission to interact with DynamoDB.
 In this case I simply assigned the `AmazonDynamoDBFullAccess` policy to LabRole.

+Copy and paste the index.js code into the lambda function on the management console and press deploy